ottenbreit-data-science/aplr/API_REFERENCE_FOR_REGRESSION.md

 ## Method: get_main_effect_shape(predictor_index:int)

 ***For the predictor in X specified by predictor_index, get_main_effect_shape returns a dictionary with keys equal to predictor values and values equal to the corresponding contribution to the linear predictor (interactions with other predictors are ignored).
-This method makes it easier to interpret main effects.***
+This method makes it easier to interpret main effects, for example by visualizing the output in a scatter plot.***

 ### Parameters